/v1/authorize performance baseline (TASK-1313)¶

 CI regression gate¶

-gateway/scripts/check_bench_regression.py compares the current run's
+src/scripts/check_bench_regression.py compares the current run's

 mean.point_estimate (from target/criterion/authorize_action/allow_readonly_filesystem_read_file/new/estimates.json)

-against a checked-in baseline (gateway/benches/baseline.json, currently
+against a checked-in baseline (src/benches/baseline.json, currently

 6.71ms, captured from the run above) and fails if the mean regresses by more